SujalAhrodia/Practice_2020/README.md

 You're given a matrix represented by a two-dimensional array, and two positive integers r and c representing the row number and column number of the wanted reshaped matrix, respectively.
 The reshaped matrix need to be filled with all the elements of the original matrix in the same row-traversing order as they were.
 If the 'reshape' operation with given parameters is possible and legal, output the new reshaped matrix; Otherwise, output the original matrix.

+### Day 16
+> 5. Given a non-empty array of non-negative integers nums, the degree of this array is defined as the maximum frequency of any one of its elements.
+Your task is to find the smallest possible length of a (contiguous) subarray of nums, that has the same degree as nums.

 </details>